AnestLarry/Simserver/Readme.md

- https  - use https with crt and key log  - put log in file downloadCode  - use downloadGroup code to downloadGroup a group file with setting
+ https  - use https with crt and key log  - put log in file downloadCode  - use downloadGroup code to downloadGroup a group file with setting view  - use view in running
 Args:
  p / port  - use the port
  ip  - use the ip
  config  - use 'config.json' args
 Task:
- RSUN  - reset files which in upload folder to origin's name
+ RFN  - restore files' name
 ```

 explain for commands.